 The Trans-Pacific Partnership (TPP) is America’s best chance to ensure the United States isn’t stuck on the outside—looking in—as Asia-Pacific nations pursue new trade accords among themselves.
 Its objective is to achieve a comprehensive, high-standard, and commercially meaningful trade and investment agreement with 11 other Asia-Pacific nations, including Australia, Brunei, Japan, Malaysia, New Zealand, Singapore, and Vietnam.
 It also includes Canada, Mexico, Peru, and Chile, thus offering a chance to integrate existing U.S. trade agreements in the Americas.

-Completing the TPP would pay huge dividends for the United States.
-The agreement would significantly improve U.S. companies’ access to the Asia-Pacific region, which is projected to import nearly $10 trillion worth of goods in 2020, according to Third Way.
+The TPP would pay huge dividends for the United States.
+The agreement would significantly improve U.S. companies’ access to the Asia-Pacific market, which is projected to import nearly $10 trillion worth of goods in 2020, according to Third Way.
 The U.S. would see its exports increase by $357 billion and its annual real income increase by $131 billion by 2030 under the accord, according to a recent analysis conducted by the nonpartisan Peterson Institute for International Economics.

-The TPP has the potential to strengthen our nation’s commercial, strategic, and geopolitical ties across one of the fastest growing and most influential parts of the world.
+The TPP has the potential to strengthen our nation’s commercial, strategic, and geopolitical ties across one of the fastest-growing and most influential parts of the world.
 It would be an economic shot in the arm, boosting growth and jobs across the country.
 And it would send a message to the region and to the world that the United States is not going to sit on the sidelines.
 We’re going to be in on the action.